wbste/wbste.github.io/docs/Technology/AI.md

 # AI

-This section has to do with text generation models.
-Same ideas as ChatGPT.
+This section has to do with text generation models (same ideas as ChatGPT).
 See [Stable Diffusion](Stable%20Diffusion.md) for the drawing bit of AI.

 **Want the TL;DR on how to run a model 100% locally?**

-1. Regardless if you have a CPU or GPU, download [this](https://lmstudio.ai/).
+1. Regardless if you have a CPU or GPU, download [LM Studio](https://lmstudio.ai/).
+It's the best GUI I've found, and integrates with HuggingFace, can act as a API server, and allows for running on CPU, GPU, or a mix of both.
-2. Open the app, and search for *TheBloke/CodeLlama-7B-Instruct-GGUF* for coding, or *TheBloke/Llama-2-7B-Chat-GGM* for general chat.
+2. Open the app, and search (for example) *TheBloke/CodeLlama-7B-Instruct-GGUF* for coding, or *TheBloke/Llama-2-7B-Chat-GGM* for general chat.
 3. Download the model **Quantization Q4_K_M** to start with.
+We can get smaller or larger ones after seeing how this one performs.
-4. After it's downloaded, you should see it after clicking on the folder icon in the app.
+4. After it's downloaded it will appear in LM Studio under the 📂 icon in the app.
 5. Make sure the code one says **CodeLlama Instruct** and the chat says **MetaAI Llama 2 Chat** in the dropdown.
 This loads some settings on how to interact with the model.
-6. Open the chat bubble, **New Chat**.
+6. Click on the 💬 icon, **New Chat**.
-7. On the right you may want to select *GPU Acceleration* under **Model Initialization** if you have one, and start with **10 layers** (we can always increase later).
+7. On the right you may want to select *GPU Acceleration* under **Model Initialization** if you have one, and start with **10 layers** (we can always modify later).
 8. From the top, select one of the models you downloaded and load it.
 9. Chat away!

 > [!tip]
 > This app can run GGML and GGUF models (GGUF is the new format, while GGML is being phased out).
 Anything from [TheBloke](https://huggingface.co/TheBloke) seems to be good.
-You can add layer to the GPU if you have one.
+You can add layers to the GPU if you have one.
 You'll notice a point of no returns as you tweak it.
 For a 3060 TI (8 GB), I got to about 35 layers on average before it didn't matter.
 For a 3090 (24 GB) I'm at 100, but I didn't creep up to it at all so the real number of layers is likely much less.

 > [!info]
 > There is another format called GPTQ that this software can't run.
 GPTQ is meant for 100% GPU, while the others can be a mix (or 100% CPU).
-[Oobaboga](https://github.com/oobabooga/text-generation-webui) can run those, but I don't like the GUI or UX as much.
+[Oobaboga](https://github.com/oobabooga/text-generation-webui) and [ExLlama](https://github.com/turboderp/exllama) can run those, but I don't like the GUI or UX as much.
 I have 32 GB ram which helps a lot for larger models to load into memory.

 > [!example]
 > On the 3060 TI, 7B of any quantization is great.
 I could do up to 13B at Q4_K_M and it was good too (started quick and wrote faster than I could read).
 Above that quant. or higher parameters was not great.
 On the 3090 Any of the 30-34B Q4_K_M are super fast.